openstack/nova/doc/source/man/nova-manage.rst

 ``nova-manage cell_v2 update_cell --cell_uuid <cell_uuid> [--name <cell_name>] [--transport-url <transport_url>] [--database_connection <database_connection>]``

     Updates the properties of a cell by the given uuid.
+If a database_connection is not specified, it will attempt to use the one defined by ``[database]/connection`` in the configuration file.
+If a transport_url is not specified, it will attempt to use the one defined by ``[DEFAULT]/transport_url`` in the configuration file.
 If the cell is not found by uuid, this command will return an exit code of 1.
 If the properties cannot be set, this will return 2.
 Otherwise, the exit code will be 0.

     NOTE: Updating the transport_url or database_connection fields on a running system will NOT result in all nodes immediately using the